tamiespinosa/School_District_Analysis/README.md

 ## <a name="Summary"></a> Summary

 Generally speaking, the effects of excluding the Thomas High School 9th grade data were insignificant.
-At a district level the ranking of Thomas High School did not change, .
-At the school level, .
+Of the 39,170 students that the district has, Thomas High School's 9th grade represents 1.18% (461 students).
+Therefore it makes sense the little effect this grade had on the district level averages.
+At the school level, the overall passing percentage decreased from 90.94% to 90.63% when excluding the 9th grade data.
+Yet, the ranking of Thomas High School did not change, in both analysys it ranked second in the district .
 Overall although the 9th grade data did enhance the passing percentages, the effects were small.
+In the analysis of the school categories, removing the 9th grade data also produced insignificant effects that were completely erased once the tables were formatted to round up the values.

 ## <a name="Resources"></a>Resources